Dick's Pittsburgh Marathon 2026 · Pittsburgh, PA

 Know exactly how to run every mile of Pittsburgh.

 Enter your goal time.
-Get hill-adjusted, mile-by-mile splits built from actual course data — including the Forbes Ave climb, Oakland's rolling hills, and the dramatic finish descent back to downtown.
+Get hill-adjusted, mile-by-mile splits built from the 2024 race GPX — including the 173-ft Birmingham Bridge / Forbes Ave climb, the East End plateau, and the Lawrenceville descent home.

 Build My Race Plan